- Meet Our Team

 - Case Results

-In California, “A person who drives a vehicle upon a highway in willful or wanton disregard for the safety of persons or property is guilty of reckless driving.”
+In California, the definition of reckless driving is “A person who drives a vehicle upon a highway in willful or wanton disregard for the safety of persons or property.”
 Reckless driving is a crime.
 A conviction for reckless driving is punishable by 5 to 90 days in jail and/or a fine of between $145 and $1,000.
 If reckless driving results in bodily injury, a conviction carries even stiffer penalties.

 Those are California’s criminal laws relating to reckless driving.
 But while seeing a reckless driver get convicted brings a measure of justice to anyone the driver harmed by his actions, it does not pay those victims’ medical bills and it does not compensate them for their suffering.
 To truly hold a reckless driver accountable for the injuries or fatalities he inflicts on innocent Californians and their families, those victims need the help of an experienced California car accident lawyer at the Gomez Trial Attorneys to take the legal action necessary to seek damages.